When Are Commercial Licence Plates Required?

-If you will be using a vehicle to transport goods, tools, your own staff or passengers-for-hire, you will require a commercial plate.
-The type of plate that you will need will depend on:
+As a professional driver in Alberta, if you will be using a vehicle to transport goods, tools, your own staff or passengers-for-hire, you will require a commercial plate.
+The type of plate you need will depend on:

 - the nature of your work